junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Go," the angel answers him resolutely.
 "I see you have other responsibilities.
 I shall carry on my task alone."

-"Follow the street to the end and turn to the biggest road," Dean looks at him, biting his lower lip, then turn to point at the end of the road with his fingers, "that will take you to the center of the city, the square."
+"Follow the street to the end and turn to the biggest road," Dean looks at him, biting his lower lip, then turns to point at the end of the road with his fingers, "that will take you to the center of the city, the square."

 Castiel nods briefly with appreciation.

 "Please be careful, Castiel."
-Dean lowers his voice so those other people including his father would not hear them, his voice rushed with worry, bordering pleading.
+Dean lowers his voice so those other people, including his father, would not hear them; his voice rushed with worry, bordering on pleading.
 "Leave the city as soon as you can, please.
 I will come back in three days."

 "Farewell, Dean," the angel says formally.

 They part ways.

-Castiel walks down the street, Dean takes the opposite way heading out of the city toward the mountains.
+Castiel walks down the street, and Dean takes the opposite way, heading out of the city toward the mountains.

 When he looks back at the end of the street, he loses sight of Castiel already -- the crowd following the angel is like a moving wall, covering all the views, not leaving a single glimpse of his wings.
 Like an ominous sign.

 Dean thinks -- he wishes Castiel safe.
-And deep down, not knowing why, he wishes he'll see the angel again.
+And deep down, not knowing why, he wishes he would see the angel again.

 He's already missing that light as bright as the rising sun.